bigtreetech/docs/docs/Panda_Perch_H2D.md

 * **Step 1: Assemble the AMS HT Storage Rack**

-    Take out the Storage Rack and the hanging rod.
-Use the CM4x6 screws to attach the hanging rod to the Storage Rack.
+    Retrieve the Storage Rack and the hanging rod.
+Attach the hanging rod to the rack using the CM4x6 screws.

     > Note: For each Storage Rack, use the regular CM4x6 screws to fix the hanging rod to one side, and use the screws with the suction cup to fix the other side.
 Ensure the suction cup screw is on the side that attaches to the printer, as shown in the image.